ValoraOS/help/README.md

 * Removes existing data on the selected drive.
 * Installs the system automatically.

-### Seperate Partitioning
+### Separate Partitioning
 * Uses existing partitions on the selected drive.
-* Installs the system on only that partiton
+* Installs the system on only that partition.
 ---

 ## 👤 Create Your Account